Tomographer/tomographer/02-download.md

 the Tomographer C++ Framework.

-It is not recommended to extract the archive in a system-standard location such as `/usr` or `/usr/local`, because we ship alternative versions of system libraries.
+It is not recommended to extract the archive in a system-standard location such as `/usr` or `/usr/local`, because we may ship alternative versions of system libraries.
 These could interfere with your system if they are placed in `/usr/local/lib` or some other standard location.
 For a system-wide install, simply symlink the `tomorun` executable to, e.g., `/usr/local/bin/`: